tdnguyen27/predicting-model-for-recipes/README.md

 # Overview
-This is a project for Data Science 80 at UCSD where I will be working with a raw dataset from food.com and perform data exploratoration to find the best prediction model
+This is a project for Data Science 80 at UCSD where I will be working with a raw dataset from food.com and perform data exploration and analysis to ultimately find the best prediction model.
 # Introduction
 Cooking is an all rounded skill that teaches one about nourishing the body, nutritional awareness, and even as a stress or creative outlet.
-It gives us the ability to provide for ourselves and loved ones with our own hands, and only through practice and exploration of recipes and cuisines can we really learn about our preferences.
+It gives us the ability to provide for ourselves and our loved ones, and only through practice and exploration of recipes and cuisines can we really learn about our preferences.
 Recipes will have everything laid out for us from the nutritional information down to the step by step processs; the knowledge gained from working with ingredients repeatedly and exposure to new ones supplies the user with the capability to go out and build a grocery list that caters to themselves.
 In this data exploration I will explore the **calories of a recipe**.
-The raw dataset from food.com consists of a recipes and ratings which date back to 2018.
+The raw dataset from food.com consists of recipes and ratings which date back to 2018.
 The recipes dataset has 83782 rows with each row representing a unique recipe.
 The 12 columns of recipes is shown below.
 |Column|Description|
 |-----------|-----------|